hallvard/plantuml/releng/net.sourceforge.plantuml.composite/README.md

 ### Pre-release

 - build and test and build and test... add, commit and push
-- swith to new branch named <version>-release
+- switch to new branch named <version>-release

 ## Release